Stefan Banach: Early life

-In 1902, Banach, aged 10, enrolled in Kraków's IV Gymnasium (also known as the Goetz Gymnasium).
+In 1902, Banach, aged 10, enrolled in Kraków's IV Gymnasium (the predecessor of Jan III Sobieski High School).
 While the school specialized in the humanities, Banach and his best friend Witold Wiłkosz (also a future mathematician) spent most of their time working on mathematics problems during breaks and after school.
 Later in life Banach credited Dr. Kamil Kraft, the mathematics and physics teacher at the school, with kindling his interests in mathematics.
 While Banach was a diligent student he did, on occasion, receive low grades (he failed Greek during his first semester at the school) and later spoke critically of the school's math teachers.

 After obtaining his matura (high school degree) at age 18 in 1910, Banach moved to Lwów (today called Lviv) with the intention of studying at the Lwów Polytechnic.
 He initially chose engineering as his field of study since at the time he was convinced that there was nothing new to discover in mathematics.
 At some point he also attended Jagiellonian University in Kraków on a part-time basis.
 As Banach had to earn money to support his studies it was not until 1914 that he finally, at age 22, passed his high school graduation exams.

 When World War I broke out, Banach was excused from military service due to his left-handedness and poor vision.
 When the Russian Army opened its offensive toward Lwów, Banach left for Kraków, where he spent the rest of the war.
 He made his living as a tutor at the local schools, worked in a bookstore and as a foreman of a road building crew.
 He attended some lectures at the Jagiellonian University at that time, including those of the famous Polish mathematicians Stanisław Zaremba and Kazimierz Żorawski, but little is known of that period of his life.